-10. FLASH MEMORY - SECURITY BITS FUNCTIONALITY:
+10. FLASH MEMORY - SECURITY BITS FUNCTIONALITY :

-Background: 3 undocumented security bits exist at Page 160 (A0H) of User Flash/EE
+Background: 3 undocumented security bits exist at Page 160 (A0H) of User Flash/EE memory.
+The security bits can be accessed in parallel programming mode and through the SFR read/write interface to the User Flash/EE memory.
 Issue: The security bits do not function correctly.
-Do NOT program page 160

-(A0H) of User Flash/EE memory.
+Do NOT program page 160 (A0H) of User Flash/EE memory.
+Work-Around : Pending.
+Related Issues : None.

-Work-Around: Pending.
+ADuC812

-11. XTAL1 LOGIC INPUT VOLTAGE:
+11. XTAL1 LOGIC INPUT VOLTAGE :

 The XTAL1 input is NOT included in the datasheet Input High Voltage Specification.
-The input high voltage specification for this pin is specified as 4.0V minimum with $DV{DD}=5V$.
+The input high voltage specification for this pin is specified as 4.0V minimum with DV{DD} =5V.